-A full Yamaha Tracer 900 review — a bike otherwise known as the Yamaha FJ-09, or the Yamaha Tracer GT in other guises.
+A full Yamaha Tracer 900 review — the bike previously known as the Yamaha FJ-09, in some places as the MT-09 Tracer, or the Yamaha Tracer 900 GT in other guises.
 Would I buy one?
 Yes, but not for the obvious reasons.

-I took out a Yamaha Tracer 900 (formerly known as the Yamaha FJ-09 in the US) for a happy weekend in France, always curious to try out this sporty triple in an upright sport-touring format.
+I took out a 2019 Yamaha Tracer 900 GT (formerly known as the Yamaha FJ-09 in the US) for a happy weekend in France, always curious to try out this excitable triple in an upright sport-touring format.

-Every time I think about the Tracer 900 I realise that it in some ways it begs classification and has no direct rivals.
+Every time I think about the Tracer 900 (whether GT-spec or not) I realise that it in some ways it defies classification and has no direct rivals.
 It’s amazing that a motorcycle can do this.
 Am I in too deep?
 Others outside the motorcycling world look at it and think “ooh, it’s blue”.
 Many others would think it’s like an MT-09 but taller, or a Versys 1000 but lighter, or a V-Strom 650 but faster and less offroad-capable, or a Triumph Tiger 900 but cheaper to repair or service.